Michael Hanline Freed November 24, 2014! Read here.

 As an investigation unfolded over the coming weeks, Michael Hanline was arrested and ultimately convicted of J.T.’s murder.
 Michael has maintained his innocence ever since.
 As soon as the California Innocence Project started reviewing cases, Michael contacted the California Innocence Project, more than 20 years after his conviction.

 Over years of investigation, the California Innocence Project was able to uncover police reports that had been sealed before Michael’s trial.
 The reports implicated others, not Michael, in the crime.
 Further, the police reports impeached the prosecution’s key witnesses.
-It turned out that a defense attorney named Bruce Robertson who represented many of the prosecution’s witnesses in other cases, made concerted efforts to steer the investigation away from his clients and toward Michael.
-Robertson threatened witnesses and intimidated them into testifying against Michael.
+It turned out that a defense attorney and known drug dealer named Bruce Robertson who represented many of the prosecution’s witnesses in other cases, made concerted efforts to steer the investigation away from his clients and toward Michael.
+Robertson, who is since deceased, had threatened witnesses and intimidated them into testifying against Michael.
 Further, a witness placed Robertson at J.T.’s home the night he was killed.

 Before Michael’s trial, Robertson and the Office of the District Attorney asked the court for a secret hearing outside of the presence of Michael and his attorney.
 They convinced the court to allow critical police reports to be sealed, under the guise of protecting an anonymous informant.
 The sealed police reports came to light only after the California Innocence Project took on the case.